Court finds Malaysia’s former PM Najib Razak guilty of abuse of power

 - list 4 of 4Russia-Ukraine war: List of key events, day 1,401

+“I therefore convict the accused of the first charge,” the judge said.

+Najib faces 21 additional counts of money laundering, and the ruling was still under way at the court on Friday.
+Each charge carries between 15 and 20 years imprisonment.

-Prosecutors say Najib abused his position as prime minister, finance minister and 1MDB advisory board chairman to move large amounts of money from the Malaysian sovereign wealth fund to his personal accounts more than a decade ago.
+Prosecutors accused Najib of abusing his position as prime minister, finance minister and 1MDB advisory board chairman by moving large amounts of money from the sovereign wealth fund to his personal accounts more than a decade ago.

-Najib was previously found guilty and sentenced in 2020 to 12 years ‘ imprisonment for misappropriating around $9.9 million in 1MDB funds.
+The scandal first exploded in Malaysia in 2015, and Najib was later found guilty and sentenced in 2020 to 12 years in prison for misappropriating about $9.9m in 1MDB funds.
 His sentence was later commuted to six years.

-This trial, Najib’s second, was widely considered to be the most significant to date because it directly involved 1MDB entities and much larger sums of money.
+This latest trial, Najib’s second, was widely considered the most significant to date because it directly involved 1MDB entities and much larger sums of money.

 “The trial has had a lot of delays, and it’s a very complicated thing to understand,” said Bridget Welsh, an honorary research associate with the University of Nottingham Asia Research Institute Malaysia.

-“These financial crimes are multi layered, and it’s been a long, extensive process,” Welsh told Al Jazeera.
+“These financial crimes are multi-layered, and it’s been a long, extensive process,” Welsh told Al Jazeera.

-Najib apologised last year for mishandling the 1MDB scandal, but during his recent trial maintained that he had been led astray by the fugitive Malaysian financier Jho Low, who has been wanted by Interpol since 2016 and whose current whereabouts are unknown.
+Najib apologised last year for mishandling the 1MDB scandal, but during his recent trial maintained that he had been led astray by the fugitive Malaysian financier Jho Low, who has been wanted by Interpol since 2016.

-During legal proceedings on Friday, Judge Collin Lawrence Sequerah told the court that evidence indicated Najib had an “unmistakable bond and connection” with Low, who served as the prime minister’s “proxy and intermediary”, Reuters reported.
+Judge Sequerah said on Friday that evidence indicated Najib had an “unmistakable bond and connection” with Low, who served as the prime minister’s “proxy and intermediary”, the Reuters news agency reported.

-The judge also challenged Najib’s defence that he believed some of his ill-gotten funds were “donations” from the Saudi royal family, Reuters said.
+The judge also challenged Najib’s defence that he mistakenly believed some of his ill-gotten funds were “donations” from the Saudi royal family, Reuters said.

+Despite the scope of the charges against him, Najib is still popular among some supporters of the United Malays National Organisation (UMNO).

+The UMNO headed Malaysia for six decades from 1957 until 2018, when the party finally lost power following the 1MDB scandal.